 The Almost Gone

-The Almost Gone is more of a sombre game, following a strangely hallow game about death, loss, and dealing with the grief that comes along with it.
-Through looking at empty rooms and strangely peaceful places, you will explore areas and learn about the people who use to be there.
+The Almost Gone is more of a sombre game, following a strangely hallow story about death, loss, and dealing with the grief that comes along with it.
+Through looking at empty rooms and strangely peaceful places, you will explore areas and learn about the people who used to be there.
 Slowly, slowly this will unravel the story of what happened to you and why you are at that place, as well as the people that are still there, even if you cannot see it.Download The Almost Gone for Android or iOS

 Another sci-fi adventure, Lifeline tries something a bit different.
 A space explorer is stranded on an alien planet, and his only hope of returning home is . . . you.
 Your phone serves as the only point of contact you have with this person, and you’ll have to single-handedly keep them alive.

 It’s essentially another choose-your-own-adventure game, but Lifeline uses the phone interface to great effect.
 There will be lulls in gameplay as you wait for the space explorer, Taylor, to reply, adding to it's realism while also making it a great choice for those who prefer to play their mobile games in short spurts.

 If you'd like to know more about what makes it a mobile classic, be sure to check out Susan Arendt's feature on why the original Lifeline still stands head and shoulders above its many spin-offs.
 Or you can read our Lifeline review.Download Lifeline for Android or iOS

 A Dark Room

 A Dark Room starts out as a simple idle game that tasks you with building a fire and scrounging for wood.
 Before long, though, you begin to explore the forest around you and the game expands into something quite unexpected.